silentorb/marloth-story/books/fairytale/part1.md

 When she came downstairs everyone was gathered to say farewell.
 Most of the children had not treated her kindly, and yet she still found it hard to say goodbye.
-She could not spend time with anyone without her heart gradually forming attachments.
+She could not spend time with anyone without her heart forming attachments.
 When she came to James she paused.

 "I owe you so much." she said.
 "Without you none of this would be happening!
 Even though I may never see you again, I'll always remember